ragardner/tktrees/DOCUMENTATION.md

 To disable automatic ordering of IDs in the treeview go to:

 1. The File menu then Settings.
-2. Select Auto-sort treeview IDs.
+2. Select Auto-sort tree IDs.

 You can re-order children by selecting a single row in the tree and dragging using the left mouse button.
-To move an ID between parents see the above section on "Moving IDs by drag and drop".
+To move an ID between parents see the above section on "Moving IDs between hierarchies".

 ---